How to choose your perfect nail shape

-Third world problems, right?
+First world problems, right?

 But while you’re more than likely aware of the plethora of different nail polish options, you might not know just how many different nail shapes there are out there (hint: there are TONS), so it can be hard to choose one that’s right for you.
 So, what's the best nail shape?

 To help you know what to ask your manicurist for the next time you're in the nail salon, here's a breakdown on the most common nail shapes and who they’re best suited to...

 Square nails are characterised by straight edges, and are squared off at the tip of the nail.
 This kind of style is perfect for those with shorter nails or long, slender fingers, according to nail expert and Mavala's National Trainer, Tracey Winder.
 This shape also breaks less easily than other nail shapes, so it’s a goodie if you’re a low-maintenance gal.

 This classic round shape is another great choice for short nails, or for those who want to add the look of length to their fingers.
 Similar to square nails, round nails feature straight sides, but curve at the edges to follow a natural shape of the fingertip.

 While they might sound like the same thing, oval nails are actually different to round nails.
 Instead of straight sides, oval nails are filed down on the sides in addition to the tips, so the curvature is a little more intense.
 This shape is ideal for anyone who has short fingers and would like to elongate the look of them.